 The Starfire Technical Academy is open to any child age 7-12 years old that is looking for technical and tactical development, and is a great next step for Micro League players looking for more advanced development.
 Participants will be trained on technical skills such as controlling the soccer ball, dribbling, passing, and shooting, and how to apply these skills during game play.
 Training sessions will include everything from 1v1, 2v2 and 3v3 scenarios, to set piece plays (throw-ins, kick-offs, corner kicks), to attacking and defending formations.
 In conjunction with recommendations from U.S. Soccer’s Player Safety Campaign statement, we will not be practicing or providing training instruction on heading the soccer ball in an effort to limit head injuries.

-Winter session is currently underway and all classes are full.
-Spring session begins April 3rd with registration open now.
+Winter session is currently underway, and all times are full.
+Spring begins April 6th and registration opens February 15th.

 Training Schedule – Spring 2018